AngularJS: Angular and AngularDart

 Subsequent versions of AngularJS are simply called Angular.
 Angular is an incompatible TypeScript-based rewrite of AngularJS.
 Angular 4 was announced on 13 December 2016, skipping 3 to avoid a confusion due to the misalignment of the router package's version which was already distributed as v3.3.0.

-AngularDart works on Dart, which is an object-oriented, class defined, single inheritance programming language using C style syntax, that is different from Angular JS (which uses JavaScript) and Angular 2/ Angular 4 (which uses TypeScript).
-Angular 4 released in March 2017, with the framework's version aligned with the version number of the router it used.
+AngularDart works on Dart, which is an object-oriented, class-based, and single inheritance programming language using C-style syntax.
+This differs from AngularJS (which uses JavaScript) and later versions of Angular such as Angular 2 and Angular 4 (which use TypeScript).
+Angular 4 was released in March 2017, with the framework's version aligned with the version number of the router it used.
 Angular 5 was released on November 1, 2017.
-Key improvements in Angular 5 include support for progressive Web apps, a build optimizer and improvements related to Material Design.
-Angular 6 was released on 3 May 2018, Angular 7 was released on 18 October 2018, and Angular 8 was released on May 28, 2019.
+Key improvements in Angular 5 include support for progressive web applications, a build optimizer, and enhancements related to Material Design.
+Angular 6 was released on May 3, 2018, followed by Angular 7 on October 18, 2018, and Angular 8 on May 28, 2019.

 Angular follows Semantic Versioning standards, with each major version number indicating potentially breaking changes.
 Angular has pledged to provide 6 months of active support for each major version followed by 12 months of long-term support.
 Major releases are bi-yearly with 1 to 3 minor releases for every major release.